 Day 4 A walk in the Demir Kapija gorge should reveal interesting butterflies, including Great Banded Grayling, Ilex Hairstreak and Balkan Marbled White.
 Amongst the scattered scrub we will look for Olive-tree Warbler and Masked Shrike, two Balkan specialities that make their home in these sunny hillsides.
-Heading east, we will make a brief stop at Dojran Lake, a large shallow wetland shared between Macedonia and Greece.
+Heading east, we make a brief stop at Dojran Lake, a large shallow wetland shared between Macedonia and Greece.
 Little Bittern can sometimes be seen flying from one patch of reeds to another, Pygmy Cormorants are usually present in good numbers and interesting dragonflies could include Black Pennant and Bladetail.
-After crossing the border back into Greece, we will transfer to the village of Akritochori, set near the eastern embankment of Lake Kerkini, this gives us a great position to explore the lake surroundings and the nearby mountain ranges.
+After crossing the border back into Greece, we transfer to the village of Akritochori, set near the eastern embankment of Lake Kerkini, this gives us a great position to explore the lake and the nearby mountain ranges.

 Days 5-7 Renowned as one of the finest wetland sites in Europe, Lake Kerkini attracts thousands of water birds throughout the year.
 Spring sees this place probably in its best as all the breeding migrants back and we can explore not only the lake but also the diverse habitats found in proximity of the lake.
 One morning we will have an early start to take a boat trip along the northern shore.
-The boat will go past the river delta edge where the heronries and a large colony of Cormorants are, an area teeming with thousands of birds.
+The boat will go past the river delta edge an area teeming with thousands of birds.
 Amongst the many Common and Whiskered Terns we will look out for Black and White-winged Terns.
 The pier at Mandraki is an excellent place for close-up views of Squacco Heron and Pygmy Cormorant, alongside two species of terrapin, while we will listen out for the song of Great Reed Warblers, Golden Orioles and Penduline Tits.
 We will explore the warm hillsides in search of wildflowers, including Eastern Lizard Orchid Himantoglossum caprinum and the Dragon Lily Dracunculus vulgari, while Nettle-tree Butterflies sometimes number in their thousands.
-To the west of the lake, the Kroutsia Mountains hold exceptional numbers of breeding raptors: Lesser Spotted Eagle, Levant Sparrowhawk and Honey Buzzard will be amongst our targets, along with Black Stork.
+To the west of the lake, the Kroutsia Mountains hold exceptional numbers of breeding raptors: Lesser Spotted Eagle, Levant Sparrowhawk and Honey Buzzard will be amongst our targets.